jatofg/pi-touchscreen-control/README.md

 ## Running it

-The recommended way to run this is via systemd (but of course you can also run the binary itself with the path to the config file as the only argument).
+The recommended way to run this is via systemd (but of course you can also run the binary itself with the path to the config file as the only argument - make sure to run it as root, otherwise the backlight cannot be controlled).

 To start it (after installing) and automatically start it after boot: